phwl/elec3608-lab/labs/lab8-mm/README.md

  *  Try your hand at software performance optimisation.
  *  Gain experience in reading research papers on computer architecture.

 If you have previously downloaded all the labs using git clone https://github.com/phwl/elec3608-lab.git, you should first type ```git pull``` to download any recent changes.
-Please note that we are using a different docker image (elec3608-riscv:latest) for this lab, executed as:
+Please note that we are using a different docker image (elec3608-mm) for this lab, executed as:

 ```
-docker run --platform linux/amd64 -it -e DISPLAY=host.docker.internal:0 -v `pwd`:/config phwl/elec3608-riscv:latest
+docker run -it -v `pwd`:/config phwl/elec3608-riscv:latest
 ```

 Type: